Cozy Peach Kitchen

 • Servings: This recipe makes a lot of soup.
 You can cut the recipe in half for a smaller batch of soup.

-• Cheese and crackers: I always add Ritz-style crackers to soup or serve with some kind of biscuit.
+• Cheese and crackers: I always add Ritz-style crackers to soup or serve with a vegan biscuit.
 Dairy-free cheddar shreds, like the kind SoDelicious or Miyoko's make, are great here.
 I also like the Chao classic shreds.

 • "Bacon": Any kind of vegan bacon is great on top of broccoli soup.
 I personally love dicing up tempeh bacon, but coconut bacon bits are another good option.